s-ol/alive/docs/guide.md

 current scope.
 You can use it to associate a *symbol* (a name, like `hello`, `trace`, or `+`) with a value.
 After a symbol is defined, the name becomes an alias that behaves like the value itself.
-For example, we can use [def][] to give the result of our calculation a name, and then refer to it in by that symbol in the [trace][] operator:
+For example, we can use [def][] to give the result of our calculation a name, and then refer to it by that symbol in the [trace][] operator:

     (import* math)